Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Introduction

 \subsubsection{Lattice QCD and Chiral Perturbation Theory}

-On the theoretical side, unfortunately, the energy region below 1.5 or 2 GeV lies beyond the applicability region of perturbative QCD.
-Nevertheless, unquenched Lattice QCD calculations on \pik \cite{Prelovsek:2013ela,Wilson:2014cna,Wilson:2019wfr} phase shifts and \pipikk \cite{Wilson:2015dqa,Briceno:2017qmb}, still at unphysical masses, provide scattering information at several different energies.
-This is illustrated in Fig.\ref{fig:hadspeckap}, where we can see that the main features of the scalar and vector partial waves in the elastic regime are clearly visible, even if for unphysical masses.
-For a review on scattering processes and resonances from Lattice QCD see \cite{Briceno:2017max}.
-We consider it very likely that precise Lattice QCD calculations with close to physical pion masses may be available soon.
+On the theoretical side, unfortunately, the energy region below 1.5 or 2 GeV lies beyond the applicability realm of perturbative QCD.
+Nevertheless, unquenched lattice QCD calculations on \pik \cite{Prelovsek:2013ela,Wilson:2014cna,Wilson:2019wfr} phase shifts and \pipikk \cite{Wilson:2015dqa,Briceno:2017qmb}, still at unphysical masses, provide scattering information at several different energies.
+This is illustrated in Fig.~\ref{fig:hadspeckap}, where we can see that the main features of the scalar and vector partial waves in the elastic regime are clearly visible, even if for unphysical masses.
+For a review on scattering processes and resonances from lattice QCD see \cite{Briceno:2017max}.
+We consider it very likely that precise lattice QCD calculations with close to physical pion masses may be available soon.
 These will also require consistent and precise data analyses, like the one we pursued here, to compare with.

-In addition, since the advent of QCD we know that pions and kaons (together with the eta-meson) can be identified with the Nambu-Goldstone-Bosons (NGB) \cite{Nambu:1960xd,Nambu:1960tm,Goldstone:1961eq,Goldstone:1962es} associated to the spontaneously broken SU(3) chiral symmetry generators of QCD.
+In addition, since the advent of QCD, we know that pions and kaons (together with the eta meson) can be identified with the Nambu-Goldstone-Bosons (NGB) \cite{Nambu:1960xd,Nambu:1960tm,Goldstone:1961eq,Goldstone:1962es} associated with the spontaneously broken SU(3) chiral symmetry generators of QCD.
 In the massless quark limit, these NGB would be massless and separated from all other hadrons by a mass gap of $O(1 \gev)$.
-Note, however, that quarks have a small non-zero mass, so that pions and kaons also have a mass, but they are still much lighter than hadrons with similar quantum numbers.
+Note, however, that quarks have a small non-zero mass so that pions and kaons are indeed massive, but they are still much lighter than hadrons with similar quantum numbers.
 This is why, in purity, they should be called ``pseudo-NGB''.
-Nevertheless, the mass gap exists even if QCD is not massless.
-This means that pions, kaons and etas are the only degrees of freedom of the Strong Interaction at low-energies and the main decay products at all energies.
+In any case, the mass gap exists even if QCD is not massless.
+This means that pions, kaons, and etas are the only degrees of freedom of the strong interaction at low energies and the main decay products at all energies.